-Retire to Malaysia and settle in Kuala Lumpur the city that was the first stop in our yearlong round the world trip.
+Retire to Malaysia and settle in Kuala Lumpur.
+The city that was the first stop in our yearlong round the world trip.

 Being outside KL was no problem as the recently completed MRT railway was convenient and cheap.

 Actually very cheap … as the promotional fares were half price until the day we left!
-However, they will still be very reasonable with the total cost if you travelled from end to end was about MR10 (USD2.35).
+However, they will still be very reasonable with the total cost if you travelled from end to end being about MR10 (USD2.35).